Carmen: Synopsis, Character Map

 Carmen

-You got me.
-But you’re gonna let me go.
+You’ve been found out.
+But you’ll let me go.
 Because you like me.
-You have the flowers I threw at you.
+You have the flowers I threw you.

 Don José